Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Weakly Interacting Riemann Fixed Points

 Within the polynomial expansion, the coordinates of the secondary fixed points $\text{FP}_4$ and $\text{FP}_3$ fluctuate at low orders but stabilise thereafter.
 This is not unexpected, and very similar to what has been observed for the primary Riemann fixed point.
 The fixed point coordinates of $\text{FP}_3$ stabilise around the order $N \approx 9$.
 We notice that its couplings are very close to those of $\text{FP}_4$.
 In this light, we may interpret this as the fixed point $\text{FP}_4$ splitting up into two fixed points $\text{FP}_4$ and $\text{FP}_3$ starting from order $N\approx9$ onwards.
 After these orders both fixed points are stable and arise consistently at each and every order, up to the highest orders.

-Quantitatively, the first couplings of the fixed point effective action. \eq{model} at $\text{FP}_4$ are \beq \eeq To achieve these, we have used a polynomial expansion of the action \eq{eqn:effansatz} with \eq{XRiem} and using \eq{series} up to the order $N = 144$.
+Quantitatively, the first couplings of the fixed point effective action \eq{model} at $\text{FP}_4$ are \beq \eeq To achieve these, we have used a polynomial expansion of the action \eq{eqn:effansatz} with \eq{XRiem} and using \eq{series} up to the order $N = 144$.
 In terms of the couplings \eq{gla} we have \beq g_*|_{\text{FP}_4}=1.103\,,\quad \lambda_*|_{\text{FP}_4}=0.148\,,\quad \lambda_*g_*|_{\text{FP}_4}=0.164\,. \eeq Clearly, the values \eq{FP4-data} are close to those of the Einstein Hilbert approximation \eq{EH-data}, see Fig.~\ref{scatter}.
 This data should be compared with the first few couplings of $\text{FP}_3$, for which we find \beq \eeq To achieve these, we have used a polynomial expansion of the action \eq{eqn:effansatz} with \eq{XRiem} and using \eq{series} up to the order $N = 72$.
 We notice that the first three couplings at FP${}_3$ \eq{FP3} are close to those at FP${}_4$ \eq{FP4}.
 The first coupling which differs substantially is $\lambda_3$.
 In terms of the couplings \eq{gla} we find \beq g_*|_{\text{FP}_3}=1.029\,,\quad \lambda_*|_{\text{FP}_3}=0.139\,,\quad \lambda_*g_*|_{\text{FP}_3}=0.143\,. \eeq which, again, comes out quite close to the Einstein-Hilbert result \eq{EH-data}.
 The vicinity of \eq{FP4-data} and \eq{FP3-data} to \eq{EH-data} allows to interpret these fixed points as higher order extensions of the Reuter fixed point.

-\bfi {Shown are the seven most relevant eigenvalues $\theta_\ell$ at the $\text{FP}_4$ fixed point for approximation orders $N<N_{\rm max}$ (thin black lines) and their convergence to the results at $N_{\rm max}=144$ (thick red lines).
+\bfi {Shown are the converged results for the seven most relevant eigenvalues $\theta_\ell$ at the $\text{FP}_{4s}$ fixed point at $N = 144$.
 We observe a four-dimensional UV critical surface.
 The gap in the eigenvalue spectrum between the largest relevant and the smallest irrelevant eigenvalue is indicated by an arrow.} \efi